 Kochia, Kochia scoparia L., native to Eurasia, is an annual plant that reproduces from seeds.
 It has a deep taproot and network of fibrous roots.
 Mature plants typically range from one to four feet tall, but can grow several feet taller.
 Because most kochia seeds do not live more than a year, preventing seed production for a single year will significantly reduce the following year’s infestation.

-Also Known As Dog Fennel, Stinkweed Description Mayweed Chamomile, Anthemis cotula L., is native to the Mediterranean region, but has been widely introduced as a weed in the temperate zones.
+Also known as Dog Fennel, Stinkweed Description Mayweed Chamomile, Anthemis cotula L., is native to the Mediterranean region, but has been widely introduced as a weed in the temperate zones.
 In 1995, it could be found in almost all of the lower 48 states.
-Mayweed is an annual bushy, ill-scented herb; however, mayweed is highly […]
+Mayweed is an annual bushy, ill-scented herb.

 Prickly Lettuce, Lactuca Serriola L., a native to the Mediterranean region is also called wild lettuce, China lettuce or compass plant.
 The plant is sometimes called the compass plant, because the leaves on the main stem are held vertically in a north-south plane, perpendicular to direct sunlight.
 Prickly lettuce may be mistaken for dandelion, at the rosette stage, or for sow-thistles at any stage.
 All of these species are members of the sunflower family, contain milky latex, and produce numerous wind-dispersed seeds.